CedricDeVijt/ComputerScienceNotes/Bachelor 2/Compilers/Exam questions/trivia.md

 reaches a sentential form γRwsuch that (q,w,γZ0) is not a configuration reached along an accepting run of the classical bottom-up parser constructed for G — i.e. the one that only has Shift/Reduce transitions.

+## Let (q,w,γZ0) be a configuration reached along a run ρof the bottom-up parser with q not of the form (A,...).
+The latter means that the parser is not busy popping elements as part of a reduce action.
+What can we conclude about ρ?

+A. If $S \Rightarrow ^∗ \gamma^Rw$, that is the reverse of $\gamma$ is a valid prefix of a sentential form, then $ρ$ is an accepting run.
+B. If $\gamma^R$ is not a valid prefix of a sentential form then $ρ$ is not an accepting run.